NESCent/feedingdb/README-squishy.md

   # This is the path to the UNIX-domain socket for the WSGI server.
 This
   # differs between distributions; on CentOS the path is `/var/run/wsgi`.
   WSGISocketPrefix /var/run/wsgi

   # This path should match the argument given to `virtualenv` when creating the
   # virtual environment.
   WSGIPythonHome "/path/to/your/feeddb/virtualenv/"
 </IfModule>
 ```

+Make sure that HTTPD is pointing to the correct python27 module when the module is loaded.

 Note that this is merely an example; there are many other ways to deploy Django applications.
 See these links for starters: